Uber’s head of finance is leaving

 Senators ask FBI to look into FCC’s cyberattack claims

 Uber’s head of finance, Gautam Gupta, is leaving the company in July, the Wall Street Journal reports.
+TechCrunch has since confirmed this news with Uber.
 Gupta’s plan is to join another San Francisco-based startup, but it’s not clear what that startup is.
 News of his impending departure comes as Uber has reported losses of $708 million.

 In Q1, Uber’s revenue was $3.4 billion, an 18% increase from its last quarter.
 Uber suffered losses of $708 million, not including employee stock compensation “other items,” the WSJ reports.
 In the three months prior, Uber’s losses were $991 million.
 Uber has $7.2 billion in cash on hand, according to the report.